wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 ## Overview

-[Azure Premium Storage](/documentation/articles/storage-premium-storage-preview-portal) is the next generation of storage that provides low latency and high throughput IO.
-It works best for key IO intensive workloads, such as SQL Server on IaaS [Virtual Machines](/home/features/virtual-machines/).
 This article provides planning and guidance for migrating a Virtual Machine running SQL Server to use Premium Storage.
 This includes Azure infrastructure (networking, storage) and guest Windows VM steps.
 The example in the [Appendix](#appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage) shows a full comphrensive end to end migration of how to move larger VMs to take advantage of improved local SSD storage with PowerShell.

 It is important to understand the end-to-end process of utilizing Azure Premium Storage with SQL Server on IAAS VMs.
 This includes: